Vidarious/Expired_Curator_2/resource/lib/database/doc/README.md

 ---

 ####Description
 Curator Database is a wrapper class for the PDO class.
-Designed with the singleton pattern, only one instances of the Curator Database object can exist at a time, thus preventing multiple database connections for a single user.
+Designed with the singleton pattern, only one instances of the Curator Database object can exist at a time.
+This prevents multiple database connections for a single user.

 ---

 ####How To Use
 This application includes error handling but not error displaying.
 Read the "Error Handling" part of this readme for more information.
-In the examples below you will be provided with try/catch included however these are not required if you don't want to manage database errors.
+In the examples below you will be provided with try/catch included, however these are not required if you don't want to manage database errors.

 #####Configuration
 The config.php file holds your driver choice and database details.
 Your first step is to modify these constants.
 By default, Curator Database includes the config file from the same directory Curator Database (database.php) is found.
 However for added security it is recommended to store the config.php file in a directory not accessable to other users.
 If you decide to move the config.php file, be sure to update database.php to reflect that change in path.